yindia/githook/docs/getting-started-github.md

 docker compose up -d
 ```

-This starts RabbitMQ, NATS Streaming, Kafka/Zookeeper, and Postgres for local development.
+This boots RabbitMQ, NATS Streaming, Kafka/Zookeeper, and Postgres.
+The server will publish to them based on your configuration.

-## 3) Run the server
+## Step 2: run the webhook server

-Start the webhook server with the GitHub example config:
+Use the GitHub example config:

 ```bash
 go run ./main.go -config example/github/app.yaml